nesi/research-developer-cloud/docs/support/launch-and-mange-instances/launch-an-instance-via-dashboard.md

 Server groups determine the Policy that FlexiHPC should apply during the deployment of the instance in regards to other servers within the same group.

+!!! info
     By default an instance doesn't need to be in a Server Group, however should you want to apply policies to your servers then please read Server Groups within FlexiHPC to create a Server Group and also understand each policy.

     Server Group should be created prior to the creation of the instance if so required.

 **Scheduler Hints**